DeepFracture: A Generative Approach for Predicting Brittle Fractures with Neural Discrete Representation Learning: Experimental Results and Discussion

+We show the distribution of fragment volumes on the left of Figure~\ref{fig:exp-quantity-compare} and compare them to Mott’s formula.
+Mott’s formula is a widely accepted model for fragment size distribution, which is given by $P(V)=e^{-\sqrt[3]{\zeta V}}, \zeta = \frac{6}{\Bar{V}}$, where $\Bar{V}$ is the average volume of 30 times BEM fracture simulations (see also Equation (20) in \cite{elek2008fragment}).
+The distribution of fragment volumes is calculated as a cumulative probability function.
+The volume of the original mesh of the Squirrel is normalized to 10.
+The number of fragments and average surface normal are summarized in the middle and right of Figure~\ref{fig:exp-quantity-compare}.

+The distribution of fragment volumes shows that our method can provide similar fragment volumes, surface normals, and the number of fragments compared with the other methods, While the result of Sell\'{a}n et al. tends to produce more fragments and coarse surfaces and the result of 3D CVD tends to produce fewer and bigger fragments.

-Our method focuses on capturing the characteristics of instantaneous brittle fracture processes and the relationship between the collision situation and the pre-fractured pattern.
-Therefore, we do not consider re-fracture of already broken shapes.
+Our method focuses on capturing the characteristics of instantaneous brittle fracture processes and the relationship between the collision situation and the crack propagation of shape fracture.
+Therefore, we do not consider the re-fracture of already broken shapes.
+Both our method and Sell\'{a}n et al.'s can retain the surfaces of the original mesh.
 Table~\ref{tab:comparison} summarizes the benefits and drawbacks of each method.
-Our method is faster than BEM simulation but cannot reach real time, making it a trade-off selection between BEM simulation and real-time techniques for generating fracture animation.
+Our method is faster than crack propagation-based brittle fracture simulation but cannot reach cutting-based or Voronoi-based real-time methods, making it an alternative option for generating crack-propagation-like brittle fracture animation.